-- 1. Walls may or may not lead to the starting tile by following the left/right most wall consistently.
+- 1. Walls may or may not lead to the starting tile consistently following the leftmost or rightmost wall.
 Walls that lead to the starting tile are called 'linear walls'.
 The walls that do NOT lead to the starting tile are called 'floating walls'. - 2.
-Black tiles will affect the determination of wall type (linear or floating), since they can be considered as virtual walls.
+Black tiles will affect the determination of wall type (linear or floating) since they can be considered virtual walls.